ravgotrasahil/ravgotrasahil-github.io/teaching/r/creatinine/creatinine.md

 ---

 Learning goals:
-\* split a data set into training and validation subsets
 \* create a naive prediction interval to quantify forecasting uncertainty
-\* compute R\^2 of a linear model, both "by hand" and using R's `summary` function.
+\* compute R-squared of a linear model, both "by hand" and using R's `summary` function.

 Data files: